LawrencePerson/synopsys-action/README.md

 ## Synopsys GitHub Action - Black Duck
 The Synopsys Action supports both self-hosted (e.g. on-prem) and Synopsys-hosted Black Duck Hub instances.

-No preparation is typically needed before running the pipeline.
+Typically no preparation is needed before running the pipeline.
 In the default Black Duck Hub permission model, projects and project versions are created on the fly and as needed.

-On pushes, a full "intelligent" Black Duck scan will be run.
-On pull requests, a "rapid" ephemeral scan will be run.
+On pushes, a full "intelligent" Black Duck scan runs.
+On pull requests, a "rapid" ephemeral scan runs.
 A future release of the action will provide code review feedback for newly introduced findings to the pull request.

-We recommend configuring sensitive data like access tokens and even URLs, using GitHub secrets.
+We recommend configuring sensitive data like access tokens, and even URLs, using GitHub secrets.

-**Note about Detect command line parameters:** Any command line parameters that you need to pass to detect can be passed through environment variables.
-This is a standard capability of Detect.
+**Note about Detect command line parameters:** Any command line parameters needed to pass to Detect can be passed through environment variables.
+This is a standard Detect capability.
 For example, if you wanted to only report newly found policy violations on rapid scans, you would normally use the command line `--detect.blackduck.rapid.compare.mode=BOM_COMPARE_STRICT`.
 You can replace this by setting the `DETECT_BLACKDUCK_RAPID_COMPARE_MODE` environment variable to `BOM_COMPARE_STRICT` and configure this in your GitHub workflow.

 **Note about Fix Pull requests creation:** <br/>
-* **blackduck_automation_fixpr:**- By default fix pull request creation will be disabled (i.e. Create fix pull requests if vulnerabilities are reported).
-To enable this feature, set blackduck_automation_fixpr as true.<br/>
+* **blackduck_automation_fixpr:**- Fix pull request creation wis disabled by default (i.e. create fix pull requests if vulnerabilities are reported).
+To enable this feature, set blackduck_automation_fixpr to true. <br/>
-* **github_token:** It is mandatory to pass github_token parameter with required permissions.
-The token can be github specified secrets.GITHUB_TOKEN with required permissions.
-For more information on Github token see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) <br/>
+* **github_token:** Always pass github_token parameter with required permissions, such as GitHub specified secrets.GITHUB_TOKEN.
+For more information on GitHub tokens, see [Github Doc](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) <br/>
   * Note - If blackduck_automation_fixpr is set to false, github_token is not required

 * **As per observation, due to rate limit restriction of github rest api calls, we may